 - Purpose: This is where we explain the big picture result of this process.

-- Rather than saying the purpose of responding to social media inquiries is just a routine task, try something like “the purpose of our support ticket process is to Use our Make affiliate link! sure that our customers feel valued, which then increases retention, which ultimately increases the revenue of our business.”
+- Rather than saying the purpose of responding to social media inquiries is just a routine task, try something like “the purpose of our support ticket process is to make sure that our customers feel valued, which then increases retention, which ultimately increases the revenue of our business.”
 We’re looking to give both our process and our team purpose.

 - Procedure: A way to break down how to complete the task by having 3 areas of focus.